earthdaily/EDA-Documentation/Console/MosaicUI.md

 ![Visualizer](../Images/EarthMosaicsUI/Visualizer.png)

 That is it !!
-Happy Mosaicking !! :smile:
+Happy Mosaicking !!